Naseby Information Centre

 Tennis

-At the back of the Recreation Ground – on the corner of Oughter Street and Evans Lane – are two sealed tennis courts, which are available for anyone with a ball and two rackets to use at their leisure.
+At the back of the Recreation Ground, on the corner of Oughter Street and Evans Lane, are two sealed tennis courts, which are available for anyone with a ball and two rackets to use at their leisure.
+There is a donation box by the courts.

 Bowls